 The presentation on this report, when Tabby will be joined by other speakers to discuss wellbeing for brass musicians, forms part of the festival’s Healthy Brass Day at 4pm on Saturday 20th July at Elvet Riverside, Durham University.

 To read the full report and report summary, visit www.modefor.co.uk

-A blog focussing on all things mental health and brass bands.
+Focussing on all things mental health in the brass band movement.